melodiaz23/learning-js/gitGithub/Course.md

   * Our working directory.
   * All the commits and the commits are in a current master branch.

-> The master branch is the default name for the first branchwe create in Git projects.
+> The master branch is the default name for the first branch we create in Git projects.

 To know **all the branches we have** in a current project and where we are: